demisto/content/Packs/XMCyber/Integrations/XMCyberIntegration/README.md

-Simulates attack vectors to critical assets
+XMCyber continuously finds attack vectors to critical assets.
+This integration fetches events (incidents) on changes in the overall risk score, risk to assets, or impacting attack techniques.
+Additionally incidents are enriched with incoming attack vectors to the incident's endpoints, and critical assets at risk form the incident.
-This integration was integrated and tested with version xx of XMCyber
+This integration was integrated and tested with version 1.38 of XMCyber
 ## Configure XMCyber on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.